Pitometsu/minik/README.md

 FIXME: target language AST types are not sound.
 Make building incorrect AST statically impossible ???: should be such semantic properties as commutativity and associativity be added to match not syntactically exact, by semantically equal rules (of + and * for int, or for bool operations)?
 Or keep that property to be defined as a rule of target language itsel explicitly?
 ???: Of course, it would be better to not limit state values and identifiers by Int type only.
 Anyway, andy simple type inference gives target langue more expressive power then just types hardcoded in the AST sorts.
+???: is MapType via MapCons implementation necessary as non-efficient?
+Would opaque interface like usual Map works?
+???: is NormalizedMap matching efficient, can it be speed up?

 problems of the target language:
 - lexical bindings